 Since it was first introduced, Medicare Advantage (MA) has grown more popular every year.
-Almost half of the eligible Medicare population had an Advantage plan in 2022, which is more than one-third of all Medicare beneficiaries.
+More than half of the eligible Medicare population had an Advantage plan in 2023.
 This page explains Medicare Advantage plans in Indiana and how to compare your options to ensure you get the best plan for your unique needs.

 Also known as Medicare Part C, every Advantage plan must provide the same coverage you have under Original Medicare.
 This includes: